AvaProtocol/OAK-docs/_docs/developer-guide-overview.md

 ---
 title: Overview
 subtitle: Read about the basic concepts of the automation data structure
-author: ryan
+author: chris
 tags: [develop]
 date: 2022-02-03
 ---

-The goal of the OAK blockchain is to allow users to schedule actions to execute based on a condition.
-This guide will talk you through how to use OAK, and some examples of how it could be used.
+The goal of the Ava Protocol blockchain is to allow users to schedule actions to execute based on a condition.
+This guide will talk you through how to use Ava Protocol, and some examples of how it could be used.

 ## Glossary

-**OAK**: The name of our blockchain.
-While the name changes for each deployment we will refer to it as OAK in this document regardless of the environment you are integrating with.
+**Ava Protocol**: The name of our blockchain.
+While the name changes for each deployment we will refer to it as Ava Protocol in this document regardless of the environment you are integrating with.
-- OAK -> Polkadot
+- Ava Protocol -> Polkadot
 - TUR -> Kusama
 - TUR -> Rococo (testnet)

 **Native**: This will be preceding “token” or “event”.
-This refers to the token and events of     the OAK chain you are interacting with.
+This refers to the token and events of     the Ava Protocol chain you are interacting with.

 **Trigger**: Conditional logic that has to be true for a task to be execute